 Not only are they time consuming, but the members of the group are probably not your ideal target audience anyway which won’t help grow your following in the long run.

 Once they click on your site, they will leave soon after, which also increases your bounce rate.

 Regardless, Facebook groups are a great free avenue for fast traffic if you’re looking for something quick in the short-term.
 Here are 6 blogging groups that I recommend you check out:

 - GimmieLove – Blog & Social Media Engagement Group

 Twitter is a great social media channel to drive traffic to your blog depending on your niche.

 An average tweet doesn’t last very long before it doesn’t get much interaction anymore so tweeting often is key to getting your content seen.

 Just don’t forget to include a few relevant hashtags in your tweets to get more visibility.

 Instagram is another big platform to drive traffic to your blog if your target audience is on there.

 With Instagram, you aren’t so much promoting your posts straight up.
-But it’s a great way to engage your audience and storytell, which will all help build a following around your brand.
+But it’s a great way to engage your audience, which will all help build a following around your brand.